waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The warp at (6,6) in Pallet Town (Player's House entrance) showed `num_visits: 0` before use.
 This seems to be a display characteristic for entry warps, as the WKG connection was correct and the warp worked.
 The discrepancy is considered resolved.
 - New secondary goal: Explore Player's House (both floors) for event triggers or Pokémon.
 - New tertiary goal: Interact with Mom on the first floor.

-- Player's House First Floor (Map ID 37):
-    - Mom (PLAYERSHOUSE1F_MOM) at (6,5) said: "Right.
-All kids leave home someday.
-It said so on TV.
-PROF.OAK, next door, is looking for you."

-- Player's House First Floor (Map ID 37):
-    - Mom (PLAYERSHOUSE1F_MOM) at (6,5) said: "Right.
-All kids leave home someday.
-It said so on TV.
-PROF.OAK, next door, is looking for you."